 The 3-hour drive from San Francisco to the Northstar ski resort was uneventful, which as you climb the heights into the mountains is not always the case.
 Snow chains are often obligatory.

-Northstar, recently acquired by Vail Resorts, is sometimes derided as “Flatstar” by my children’s cohort.
-Compared to nearby Squaw Valley, this is certainly the case.
+Northstar, now one of the Vail Resorts, is sometimes derided as “Flatstar” by my children’s cohort.
+Compared to nearby Palisades Tahoe, this is certainly the case.
 But Northstar, with its gentle, wide open terrain, inviting for both beginners and intermediates, and its wonderful views of Lake Tahoe, has nothing to apologize for.

 Its base elevation rises to 8,600 feet at the summit, so there’s plenty of vertical to ski.
 We skied Northstar for two full days with no regrets.
 We particularly enjoyed the steep runs off the East Ridge and the glades on the lower mountain off the Martis Camp Express chair.
 Beginners spend most of their time at mid-mountain, reached by gondola.
 From there, the Arrow Express quad serves a number of open, gently sloping options, all of which converge at mid-mountain.